integration code

 • Google Search: Queries searched

-• Google Ads: Ads clicked on, topics interested in
+• Google Ads: Ads clicked on, topics of interest

 • Google Photos: People and places tagged